 This might sound controversial, but sometimes growing the revenue should not be your number one priority.
 Just like in personal finance, in business, we sometimes overspend on things we don’t really need, and some of our money-related decisions are questionable.

 To prevent money from going to waste, analyse where the income earned is going and the ways you can optimise it.
-Many vendors offer discounts if you purchase their product within a specific timeframe, so next time you update your medical software and equipment, see if you can negotiate a deal.
+Many vendors offer discounts if you purchase their product within a specific timeframe, so next time you update your medical CRM software and equipment, see if you can negotiate a deal.
 Likewise, you might be able to cut down your utility bills by switching gas, water or electricity suppliers .

 Rethink the schedules of your employees, especially doctors.
 Every minute that a doctor is not seeing a patient, your clinic is losing money.
 See what you can change to keep your medical professionals occupied with patients for most of their workday.